 Carcinogenesis is the formation of cancer driven either by direct carcinogens which act independently to cause mutations or by promoters which drive cellular proliferation without causing mutations themselves.
 As such promoters require the field to have been exposed to a tumor initiator which could be mutagenic.

-Peer review
+Peer-review

 This is a comprehensive review of the world's literature highlighting the relationship between prior cholecystectomy and gastro-intestinal malignancies by site as well as proposed mechanism/pathogenesis.